engageLively/galyleo-examples/demos/README.md

 # Demonstration Examples

-There are three demonstrations in this directory.
+There are five demonstrations in this directory.
 Each comes with a description of the example, a Notebook, and a Dashboard file.
-The three demos at this writing are:
+The five demos are:

 1. presidential-elections.
 The Notebook is in Elections.ipynb, and the dashboard file in elections.gd.json.
 The dataset is originally from the [Cook Political Report](https://cookpolitical.com/) [database of Presidential elections](https://docs.google.com/spreadsheets/d/1D-edaVHTnZNhVU840EPUhz3Cgd7m39Urx7HM8Pq6Pus/edit#gid=29622862).
 A cleaned version is in the file elections.csv.
 Electoral college results are in the file electoral_college.csv